judyboon/BASS/README.md

 and shared variation across any subset of observations.

 # About the folders
-* _simData_ contains simulation data sets used in the orignal paper.
+* _simData_ contains simulation data sets used in the original paper.
 * _code_ contains all source code of implementation.
 * _output_ contains the output files/folders after running BASS.

 ## Code
 ### Compilation
-Use Makefile to compile the source code to an excutable file.
+Use Makefile to compile the source code to an executable file.
 It requires installation of GNU Scientific Library (GSL).
 Please make sure the library has been installed in your OS.